2016 Global Symposium on Overcoming Social Isolation and Deepening Social Connectedness

-- Strengthening social connectedness and inclusion efforts can help to build trust in services provided by governments; social connectedness interventions can therefore be an important accompaniment to improvements in infrastructure such as schools and health facilities
+- Strengthening social connectedness and inclusion efforts can help to build trust in services provided by governments; social connectedness interventions can therefore be an important complement to public investments in health, education, and the wellbeing of children

 - Creating systemic change requires addressing not just physical but also psycho-social and relationship needs

 - Self-knowledge and self-reflection can strengthen the skills necessary for empathy and collaboration; opportunities for such inner work can be beneficial for all development workers at all levels.